 Take part in census 2021

-The census will take place on Sunday 21 March 2021.
-All households will receive letters with online codes explaining how they can take part.
+The census took place on Sunday 21 March 2021.
+All households will have received letters with online codes explaining how they can take part.

 The census is a survey which takes place every 10 years and is used to produce various statistics about people and households throughout England and Wales.